 February 1 marked the beginning of Black History Month.
 Its origin trace back to 1926, when the historian Carter G. Woodson pioneered “Negro History Week” in the second week of February because it coincided with the birthdays of former US president Abraham Lincoln (February 12) and abolitionist Frederick Douglass (February 14).
 Later, during the United States Bicentennial in 1976, President Gerald Ford recognized Black History Month, reminding Americans to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history”.

 In last year’s post, “On Mathematical Superpowers and Black History Month“, Rachel listed some of the great posts that have been published across many of the AMS blogs and highlights “some power problems that need to be addressed to make the mathematics community a more welcoming and opportunity-filled one for Black mathematicians and students.”
 Last year, SIAM News highlighted some of the African American heroes in mathematics in “Celebrating Black History Month” including Mary Jackson, Charles L. Reason, J. Ernest Wilkins Jr, Annie Easley, Katherine Johnson, Elbert Frank Cox, Dorothy Vaughan, and David Blackwell.
 Knowing their history, the power behind their pursuit of knowledge, and the trail the left for others to follow is a way to honor their place in our community.
-To preserve and share the stories of African American Elders, the National Visionary Leadership Project has recorded two video series featuring interviews with David Blackwell, the first and only African-American member of the National Academy of Sciences, and Evelyn Granville, one of the first African-American women to earn a Doctorate in mathematics.
+To preserve and share the stories of African American Elders, the National Visionary Leadership Project has recorded two video series featuring interviews with David Blackwell, the first African-American member of the National Academy of Sciences, and Evelyn Granville, one of the first African-American women to earn a Doctorate in mathematics.

 This month’s Notices of the AMS features articles that showcase the research and contributions of Black mathematicians to the mathematical community.
 In “A word from…” by Robin Wilson, he summarizes the topics covered in this issue and emphasizes that the history of Black mathematicians is a part of the history of the American Mathematical Society, one not always centered around inclusion.